flipacholas/Architecture-of-consoles/articles/game-boy.md

 {{< /tabs >}}

 {{% inner_markdown %}}
 The APU allows defining a **custom wave-form** to be heard from its fourth channel.
-The wave is composed of 32 4-bit samples which are stored in a wavetable.

-This channel also allows to control its frequency (enabling to produce different musical notes from the same sample) and volume.
+The wave is composed of 32 4-bit samples which are stored in a wavetable,it also allows control of its frequency (enabling to produce different musical notes from the same sample) and volume.
 {{% /inner_markdown %}}
 {{< /tab >}}